SLAC-ML/DAMA-BAX/docs/FRAMEWORK_GUIDE.md

 ### When to Use BAX

 ✅ **Use BAX when:**
-- You have 2 competing objectives to optimize
+- You have competing objectives to optimize (single or multiple)
 - Your simulations are expensive (minutes to hours each)
 - You want to find the Pareto front efficiently
 - You can provide ~100-1000 initial samples for training

 ❌ **Don't use BAX when:**
 - Simulations are cheap (use traditional MOO algorithms)
-- You have >2 objectives (BAX is designed for 2)
 - You can't provide initial training data

 ### What You Need to Provide